mozilla-l10n/styleguides/docs/cs/general.md

 ## Natural expression

 Any translation has to obey rules of the Czech grammar.
 Sentences have to be both [grammatically correct](#grammar) and also have a clear meaning.
 Avoid any archaisms or long and complicated sentences and constructions.
 Especially beware of translating the English original word by word.
 Do not stick to the English word order nor sentence constructions too much.
 Such translations are inaccurate and sound "like a robot".
 Use your own words to express the desired meaning instead.
+One of the typical examples is "Are you sure you want...?" being translated as "Jste si jisti, že chcete...?", instead of more natural "Opravdu chcete...?".

 For complex sentences, read them multiple times before translating to Czech.
 To make the translated text sound natural, it may be necessary to adjust the number of sentences (either split them or combine) or change their order and relations.
 Be careful about commas and semicolons too.

 * [Internetová jazyková příručka: Psaní čárky v souvětí](http://prirucka.ujc.cas.cz/?id=150)
 * [Internetová jazyková příručka: Pravopis – interpunkce](http://prirucka.ujc.cas.cz/)

 Think twice when translating possessive pronouns, especially "your".
 You may tempt to translate "Set Firefox as your default browser" as "Nastavte si Firefox jako váš výchozí prohlížeč", however the right translation "Nastavte si Firefox jako svůj výchozí prohlížeč".
 Despite English does not have it, the possessive pronoun "svůj" refers to the subject and sounds much more natural in Czech.
-Check the language reference page and don’t be afraid to use it. ;)
+Check the language reference page and don’t be afraid to use it. ;) When translating "you"/"your" as "vy"/"váš", start the word with lowercase "v" (except where the capital letter is required by grammar, e.g. at the beginning of a sentence or [label](#user-interface-elements)).

 * [Internetová jazyková příručka: Konkurence přivlastňovacích zájmen](http://prirucka.ujc.cas.cz/?id=630)